Music Garlic Bulbs for Planting: Spacing, Depth and Care

 Is Music garlic a hardneck or softneck variety?

-Music garlic is a hardneck porcelain garlic known for its exceptional cold hardiness, large bulbs, and rich, robust flavor.
+Music garlic is a hardneck porcelain garlic often selected for cold-winter conditions, large cloves, and rich flavor; bulb size and field performance vary by site and season.
 It produces a flowering stalk called a scape and typically develops four to six large, easy-to-peel cloves per bulb.
-Hardneck varieties like Music perform best in regions with cold winters.
+Hardneck varieties such as Music are often considered for cold-winter regions, with results depending on local conditions and care.

 When is the best time to plant Music garlic?